kodekloudhub/community-faq/vagrant/generic/README.md

     * `provision_script`

         Run the given script which should be placed in the [linux](./linux/) subdirectory and committed to the target project's repo.
 The shell script can be passed optional arguments.
 Note that the same script will be run on *all* guests, so ensure it is [distro aware](./linux/package_install.sh#L10-L13) and idempotent.
-Host name should be set already as long as the script comes after `hv.deploy` so that can also be switched on
+Host name should be set already as long as the script comes after `hv.deploy` so that could be used in a `case` block.

         ```ruby
         hv.provision_script [arg1 , arg2, ...argn,] script: "my_script.sh"